CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 ### Create the VMs

 1. From the vSphere web client, create a new folder under VMs and Templates.
 Select the folder then click **Deploy OVF Template** from the **Actions** menu.
-2. Either select the Cumulus VX OVA image you downloaded or enter a URL to download and install the OVF package from the Internet,then click **Next**.
+2. Either select the Cumulus VX OVA image you downloaded, then click **Next**.
 3. In the **Virtual machine name** field, enter `leaf01`, then click **Next**.

    {{< img src="/images/cumulus-vx/vsphere-add-name.png" width="300" >}}

-4. Select a compute source, then click Next.
+4. Select a compute source (ESXi host), then click Next.

 5. The Cumulus VX image is preconfigured, so no more setup options are required.
 Click **Next** until you see the `Ready to Complete` dialog, then click **Finish**.